alienarex/c_plusplus_solutions/Laboration_3/README.md

 Programming is problem solving and this assignment was fun to work with, even though, doing the same assigment again, I'd might use some different approaches in some cases.

-The program fulfills the requirements in the submission description and therefore I consider the purpose fulfilled.
+The program fullfills the requirements in the submission description and therefore I consider the purpose fulfilled.

  ## UPDATES
 The problems with aligning the `stat.values[counter]` output with `setw()` was caused by not assigning enough space for the output by using `" " ` to get a space in the `j th`.